Steamboat, United States: Family Ski Guide

 What It Actually Costs

-Your smartest money move: Stay downtown ($100-$150/night vs. $400-$600 slopeside) and use the free shuttle.
-Self-cater breakfast and pack mountain lunches to save $80-$120 per day.
+Your smartest money move: Stay downtown ($100 to $150/night versus $400 to $600 slopeside) and use the free shuttle.
+Self-cater breakfast and pack mountain lunches to save $80 to $120 per day.
+Rent equipment from town shops at $35 to $50/day versus $60+ on-mountain.

 The Honest Tradeoffs

 The 3-mile gap between resort base and town is the daily friction.
 You'll shuttle back and forth for groceries, restaurants, and the hot springs.
 With tired kids after a full ski day, that 20-minute shuttle ride feels longer than it is.
 Breckenridge's walkable Main Street eliminates this problem, though at a higher nightly cost.
+The drive from Denver crosses Rabbit Ears Pass at 9,426 feet, which gets dangerous in storms.
+Fly into Hayden airport (30 min) if your budget allows, or leave Denver before 7am to clear the pass before afternoon weather.

 Steamboat's 50% beginner terrain is great for learners, but families with advanced teenage skiers will find less expert terrain than at Vail, Breckenridge, or Aspen.
 The champagne powder is legendary, but the resort's pitch is gentler than Colorado's steepest mountains.

-If this resort is not the right fit for your family, consider Purgatory for free kids' skiing and the lowest adult ticket prices in Colorado.
+Families who want something different should consider Purgatory for free kids' skiing and the lowest adult ticket prices in Colorado.

 Would we recommend Steamboat?